-- Ensure the card has not been tampered with or altered (for example the printed dates have been altered using a pen or marker). - Feel the card in order to identify whether anything has been stuck to the card. - Examples of acceptable documentation are available on page 6. - Check for security features on a driving licence, such as raised text and an image that changes when the card is tilted to ensure it is genuine.
+- Examples of acceptable documentation are available on page 6. - Check for security features on a driving licence, such as raised text and an image that changes when the card is tilted to ensure it is genuine.
 Only accept cards that have the expected security features.

-STEP 4: CHECK THE PASS HOLOGRAM (IF NOT A PASSPORT OR DRIVING LICENCE)
+4 CHECK THE PASS HOLOGRAM (IF NOT A PASSPORT OR DRIVING LICENCE)

-- Look for the 3D effect in the background of the hologram. - Make sure it has the characteristic tick on the 'A' in the PASS lettering. - The hologram must be flush with the plastic of the card - NOT stuck on top of the plastic.
+- Look for the 3D effect in the background of the hologram. - Make sure it has the characteristic tick on the 'A' in the PASS lettering - The hologram must be flush with the plastic of the card - NOT stuck on top of the plastic.

-STEP 5: CHECK THE PERSON
+5 CHECK THE PERSON

-If you are still unsure about a person's age, your legal responsibility is to refuse to sell.
+• If you are still unsure about a person's age, your legal responsibility is to refuse to sell.